reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ```

 * Lines 35 - 38: Compute the amounts given to each participant depending on the outcome.
 If the outcome is 2 then Alice wins and she receives two portions of the wager amount.
 If the outcome is 0 then Bob wins and collects the portions.
 In a draw, both participants receive 1 portion, each.
 * Lines 39 - 40: Transfer the wagers.
-Funds reside inside the contract so the transfer always takes place from the contract to the participants.
+Funds reside inside the contract, so the transfer always takes place from the contract to the participants.
 In this manner, participants do not need to trust one another in order to honestly play the game.
 * Line 41: Commits the state of the application and allows the participants to see the outcome and completes the contract.

 We can now run the program and view its output.